openenergymonitor/guide/source/setup/emonth.markdown

 #### 4. Indicator LED
   - Illuminates solid for a few seconds at first power up
-  - LED should then extinguish to indicate succesful sensor detection
+  - LED should then extinguish to indicate successful sensor detection
   - Flashing LED indicates sensor detection failure
-  - To preserve battery LED does NOT flash reguarly during opperation
+  - To preserve battery LED does NOT flash regularly during operation

 ### Base-station Emoncms Setup